alexames/progress-and-poverty/Book 2/Chapter 1.md

 pressure of population upon subsistence.
 He says in his “History of Civilization in England,” Vol. 3, Chap.
 5:

-“Scarcely had the Eighteenth Century passed away when it was decisively proved that the reward of labor depends solely on two things; namely, the magnitude of that national fund out of which all labor is paid, and the number of laborers among whom the fund is to be divided.
-This vast step in our knowledge is due, mainly, though not entirely, to Malthus, whose work on population, besides marking an epoch in the history of speculative thought, has already produced considerable practical results, and will probably give rise to others more considerable still.
-It was published in 1798; so that Adam Smith, who died in 1790, missed what to him would have been the intense pleasure of seeing how, in it, his own views were expanded rather than corrected.
-Indeed, it is certain that without Smith there would have been no Malthus; that is, unless Smith had laid the foundation, Malthus could not have raised the superstructure.”
+> Scarcely had the Eighteenth Century passed away when it was decisively proved
+> that the reward of labor depends solely on two things; namely, the magnitude
+> of that national fund out of which all labor is paid, and the number of
+> laborers among whom the fund is to be divided.
+This vast step in our knowledge
+> is due, mainly, though not entirely, to Malthus, whose work on population,
+> besides marking an epoch in the history of speculative thought, has already
+> produced considerable practical results, and will probably give rise to others
+> more considerable still.
+It was published in 1798; so that Adam Smith, who
+> died in 1790, missed what to him would have been the intense pleasure of
+> seeing how, in it, his own views were expanded rather than corrected.
+Indeed,*
+> it is certain that without Smith there would have been no Malthus; that is,
+> unless Smith had laid the foundation, Malthus could not have raised the
+> superstructure.

 The famous doctrine which ever since its enunciation has so powerfully influenced thought, not alone in the province of political economy, but in